 Don’t be a lousy partner

 We have books on sex, marriage and love giving us a context of how they should be.
-But when it comes to actually handling the nitty-gritty of real life relationships there are no helping hands to show us the way.
+But when it comes to actually handle the nitty-gritty of real-life relationships there are no helping hands to show us the way.
 Relationships are like a lifelong trial-and-error project, and if you are like most normal people then you too might be doing a few things wrong in handling them.
 We worship the popular notion of romantic love and there lies the problem.
 It’s a problem because the popular notion of ‘romantic love’ comes with many unhealthy relationship habits that were culturally ingrained into us since forever.
 You know the irrational, discriminating and objectifying love that we were told is normal and rather endearing.
 The idea of ‘romantic love’ that makes us break the vase into the wall in a fit of angry tears says it’s okay to manipulate the partner because that doesn’t align with your sense of practicality.
-As a result, more often than not we tend to behave in ugly ways in the relationship, that we think are normal or romantic, but in reality its killing the partnership bit by bit.
+As a result, more often than not we tend to behave in ugly ways in the relationship, that we think are normal or romantic, but in reality, it is killing the partnership bit by bit.

 Here are the top 5 most common toxic relationship practices:

 OK, so he acted like an insensitive little moron at your friend’s birthday party 3 years back, but was it really that big a life-shattering, heart-wrenching event to remind him of that every week since then?
 Then perhaps one day he sees one of your flirtatious text messages that immediately evokes your right to be mad at him because now he is going to bring that up at every silly little fight to manipulate you too.

 Do you see the problem?
 Keeping score at relationships makes every argument a battle that you try to win by digging the past mistakes.
 You must stop doing it now!